-where $A_{\rm sel}=0.0087$ and $p_{l, \alpha, \beta}(R_2=0.3; R)$ is calculated by the summation of the lens-source weight, $w_{ls}$, in each of the radial, richness, and redshift bins.
-This correction is found to be $m_{\rm sel} \sim 0.01$ for all the bins.
+where $A_{\rm sel}=0.0087$ and $p_{l, \alpha, \beta}(R_2=0.3; R)$ is calculated by summation of lens-source weights, $w_{ls}$, in each of the radial, richness, and redshift bins.
+This correction is found to be $m_{\rm sel} \sim 0.01$ for all bins.
 We then correct for the redshift variation of the intrinsic shape noise \citep{Mandelbaumetal2018b} by employing $m=0.03$ for $1.0 \leq z_{\rm best} \leq 1.5$ and $m=-0.01$ for the other redshift ranges, and by averaging this over lens-source pairs in each bin.
-This correction is found to be a positive multiplicative bias, but less than $0.01$ for all the bins.
+This correction is found to be a positive multiplicative bias, but less than $0.01$ for all bins.